 Using a readymade mesclun mix is a quick way to get something good in your salad bowl.
 The seed is scattered, and individual baby leaves are cut (using scissors, never ripped by hand) from small plants, allowing the developing central crowns to remain and make more leaves.
-Mesclun mixes are often formulated to include interesting salad greens with particular flavours (mild or spicy), or you can make your own by combining lettuce varieties already in your seed box.
+Mesclun mixes are often formulated to include interesting salad greens with particular flavours (mild or spicy), or you can make your own by combining lettuce varieties you already have on hand.
 If you want to grow full heads of lettuce, start seed indoors and then transplant into the ground or containers.

-My plan is to remove the summer annuals in the big concrete container by my front door and set it up for lettuce production this fall.
-The fuchsia, salvia and petunias have been terrific, but they’re now wildly overgrown and tatty.
-I’ll remove their roots from the soil and check that the drainage is adequate.
-The growing medium already in the container is a soilless mix, and there weren’t any plant disease or insect problems.
-But if there had been, I’d start with a fresh bag of soilless mix, to which I’d add gradual-release fertilizer pellets formulated for container growing.
+My plan usually involves removing the summer annuals in the big concrete container by my front door and setting it up for lettuce production.
+I remove the annuals’ roots from the soil and check that the drainage is adequate.
+The growing medium already in the container is a soilless mix that can be used again.
+But if there were plant disease or insect problems, I start with a fresh bag of soilless mix, to which I add gradual-release fertilizer pellets formulated for container growing.

 Most lettuce requires light to germinate and a consistently moist environment.
 After readying the soil, add sufficient water to ensure there are no dry pockets and use a hand rake to smooth the surface.
-Scatter lettuce seeds fairly thickly (you can harvest from areas that may become too crowded) and cover with a thin layer of grass clippings or one-half inch (1 cm) of peat moss.
-Sprinkle or spray a fine mist of water over the seedbed every day, and check that wind isn’t drying it out too quickly.
+Scatter lettuce seeds fairly thickly (you can harvest from areas that may become too crowded) and cover with a thin layer of grass clippings or barely a half inch (1 cm) of peat moss.
+Sprinkle or spray a fine mist of water over the seedbed every day, and check that wind doesn’t dry it out too quickly.